 A lift kit is one of the most common upgrades for any offroad build, no matter the make and model.
 It gives you more ground clearance and keeps vitals like oil pans, oil lines and transmissions from being damaged by any rougher terrain you drive over.

-After suspension and motor upgrades, next comes the parts that help get that power to the ground.
+After suspension and motor upgrades, next come the parts that help get that power to the ground.
 Fancy suspension and superchargers do you no good if you are 30 miles off the pavement with a broken axle or a leaking transmission cooler.

-Here are some of the best drivetrain upgrades; axles, gearing, coolers and more, that you can install on any 4Runner.
+Here are some of the best drivetrain upgrades; axles, gearing, coolers, and more, that you can install on any 4Runner.
 Let’s get started.